Top places to live in Cornwall Truro

 If you're after a stylish and relaxed lifestyle with plenty of shops but favour an urban location over coastal, Truro is the place for you.
 Part of our Top 200 Places to Live series.

-Sabzi Deli, run by Masterchef finalist Kate Atlee, opened in late 2019 serving vibrant and healthy salads and fresh juices, all with Kate’s signature Iranian twist and is open offering take-away.
+Sabzi Deli, run by Masterchef finalist Kate Atlee, and winning the title of best deli in the recent Muddy Awards, opened in late 2019 serving vibrant and healthy salads and fresh juices, all with Kate’s signature Iranian twist and is open offering take-away.

-In non-lockdown times, Sams in the City, The Alverton and Bustopher Jones offer laid-back dining.
+The newest branch of The Longstore has opened up where Bustopher Jones used to be and there’s also Sams in the City, which offers laid-back dining.
+On the edge of the town, The Alverton has a great wine list, and a bar just inviting a spot of cocktail drinking.
+Speaking of which, Lawrance’s, which won best Bar at the Muddy Awards is on New Bridge Street.
 Truro is also home to American diner style eatery Hubbox and offers probably the nearest you’ll get to a London neighbourhood in Cornwall with an ASK Italian near the Cathedral and the Yak and Yeti Nepalese-run restaurant.
-The Punchbowl & Ladle at Feock is a lovely gastropub.

 AVERAGE HOUSE PRICE